 20 padders have been staffed & 9 won fellowships at ABC, Fox, CBS and NBC after taking our TV classes.

 Atypical, Angie Tribeca, Trophy Wife, and The Loud House

-Ava started her career as an assistant in some of the industry's best writers rooms -- THE OFFICE, PARKS & RECREATION, THE MINDY PROJECT, and HELLO LADIES.
+Ava is currently writing on the upcoming Fox animated show DUNCANVILLE, starring Amy Poehler.
 She has written on ATYPICAL, ANGIE TRIBECA, TROPHY WIFE, and THE LOUD HOUSE.
 Additionally she has written pilots for Disney and Fox.
 Her pilot for Fox, produced by 50 Cent and Will Packer, allowed her to accomplish her lifelong goal of joining a rapper's entourage.
-She has also done work on the feature side for Sony Pictures Animation and co-wrote a book with her mom called The Night Before College.
-Ava is a graduate of Harvard, where she studied sociology and anthropology and somehow managed to graduate even though she did a project on the social patterns of cereal eating in the dining hall.
+She has also done work on the feature side for Universal and Sony Pictures Animation.
+She started her career as an assistant in some of the industry's best writers rooms -- THE OFFICE, PARKS & RECREATION, THE MINDY PROJECT, and HELLO LADIES.
+Ava is a graduate of Harvard, where she studied sociology and anthropology.

 Netflix's Lost in Space, ABC Development